ManiAm/raspi-enviro-watch/README.md

 +-------------------+----------------------------------------+------------------------------+------------+--------------+-------------+--------+--------+---------+---------+---------------+-----------+
 ```

 The discovered devices are presented in a table, sorted by their signal strength (RSSI) — meaning that closer devices appear at the top of the list.
 A higher (less negative) RSSI value generally indicates a stronger signal and thus a closer device.
-For each discovered device, additional metadata is retrieved and displayed in a table.
+For each discovered device, additional metadata is retrieved and displayed in the table.
 You can find a brief description of each metadata in the table below:

 | **Column**        | **Description**                                                                               |
 |-------------------|-----------------------------------------------------------------------------------------------|